 Other inspiration came from the disintegrating mental health of British rock singer Vince Taylor, a friend of Bowie’s and someone fitting the general image of the doomed rock hero.
 Vince Taylor had succumbed to something resembling messianic illusions according to numerous reports.
 Another influence was the odd, strangely beautiful music of Legendary Stardust Cowboy.

 David Bowie was now competing with the big name bands of the time for radio and tv airplay as well as for large audiences.
 His stage presentation was one of the driving forces in the success of Iggy, but the X-factor was Bowie’s back up band.
 A rock n’ roll band par excellence, that Bowie employed for several albums.
 The band included rhythm section Trevor Bolder and Mick Woodmansey, as well as the virtuoso playing of guitarist Mick Ronson.
-The band was so good in fact and their performances so tied into the Ziggy show that they could be perceived by many as being three members of a regular four-piece group, not unlike Alice Cooper or later Marilyn Manson.
+The band was so good in fact and their performances so tied into the Ziggy Stardust show that they could be perceived by many as being three members of a regular four-piece group, not unlike Alice Cooper or later Marilyn Manson.

-On the last show of the tour, at Hammersmith in 1973, Bowie held a speech declaring that this would be the last show the band was ever going to do.
-There is a collective sigh from the audience.
-As the members of the group later declared, this came as news to them.
-One can imagine the tension in the room as the band plays the closing track on the album, the appropriately titled Rock ‘n’ Roll Suicide.
-It turns out David Bowie was always one for a great exit.
+On the last show of the tour, at Hammersmith in 1973, Bowie held a speech declaring that this would be the last show the band was ever going to perform.
+There was a collective sigh from the audience.
+As the members of the group later declared, the statement also came as news to them.
+Mick Ronson may have been the only one aware of Bowie’s intentions, while relations with the other Spiders from Mars members have begun to sour as a result of increased wage demands.

-David Bowie escaped the insanity of the Ziggy era and most of his future efforts are the stuff of legend.
+David Bowie escaped the insanity of the Ziggy Stardust era and most of his future efforts are the stuff of legend.
 He made plastic soul, went to Berlin and experimented with electronica, become an international pop star in 80’s and so on.
 Ziggy Stardust remains his most popular creation, quoted by artists and in popular culture continuously.
 As strange as his break from the character seemed with hindsight one can appreciate his decision to exit as suddenly as he did.
 Change seemed to be the constant through his career.